digitalden3/denizyilmaz.cloud/README.md

 ### Project Description
 ------------------

+A simple landing page that hosts multiple links.
+Webpage is written in HTML/JavaScript and is styled in CSS.

+Registered domain at digitalden.cloud.
+Configured Amazon Route 53 to route traffic to digitalden.cloud.
+Secured website using HTTPS protocol.
+Configured a CloudFront distribution for root domain and subdomain.

+Github Actions for CI/CD.
+Once code is pushed to Github repository, Github Actions is triggered, which syncs all code to an S3 bucket.
+There is also code that invalidates the Cloudfront cache.

+The webpage includes a visitor counter in the footer that displays how many people have accessed the site.
+There is a JavaScript code that makes this happen.
+More details about this can be found in the backend repository of this project, which can be found [HERE](https://github.com/digitalden3/serverless-website-backend).
-The architecture was initially deployed by using the AWS Management Console and GitHub Actions was used for the CI/CD method.

-I have recently made a [dev branch](https://github.com/digitalden3/serverless-website-frontend/tree/dev) and fully automated this architecture with AWS SAM.
+(The architecture was initially deployed by using the AWS Management Console, however I recently made a [dev branch](https://github.com/digitalden3/serverless-website-frontend/tree/dev) and fully automated this architecture with AWS SAM.
 Once I have finalized this README.
-I will merge the branch with main.
+I will merge the branch with main.)

-The backend of this project has also deployed by AWS SAM and can be found [HERE](https://github.com/digitalden3/serverless-website-backend).

 ### AWS SAM CLI
 ------------------
 The SAM CLI is a command line tool that used with AWS SAM templates to build and run serverless applications.
 It adds functionality for building and testing Lambda applications.
 It uses Docker to run the functions in an Amazon Linux environment that matches Lambda.
 It can also emulate the application's build environment and API.

 To use the SAM CLI, you need the following tools: